celo-org/docs/docs/learn/add-gas-currency.md

 ### Token implementation

-A gas token is a [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) token that has to implement two functions with the following signatures
+A gas token is a [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) token that has to implement two functions with the following signatures:

 ```